leenachennuru/leena_c_vankadara/content/publication/causal_forecasting/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'AR(2) DAG under atomic interventions'
+  caption: 'AR(2) DAG under interventions'
   focal_point: ""
   preview_only: false